 Are there plans to continue using an alternate grading option, like pass/fail?
 How does pass/fail affect my TOPS or financial aid?

 Due to the impact of instructional transition related to the COVID19 pandemic, the University of Louisiana at Lafayette has adopted grading policy modifications for students and courses in the Fall 2020 semester.
-Emergency grades are not in effect for the Spring 2021 semester.
+Emergency grades are not in effect for the Spring 2021 semester or future semesters.

 Gov. John Bel Edwards signed a proclamation to ensure college students are able to meet eligibility requirements for the Taylor Opportunity Program for Students.
 According to the proclamation, current TOPS recipients should be aware that: